wilddog93/fgmibe_repository/README.md

 A refresh token is valid for 30 days.
 You can modify this expiration time by changing the `JWT_REFRESH_EXPIRATION_DAYS` environment variable in the .env file.

+**Google Login**:
+To use Google login, you need to create a Google OAuth client ID and client secret.
+You can do this by following these steps:  [Google OAuth Client ID](https://developers.google.com/identity/oauth2/web/guides/get-google-api-clientid)

+**Github Login**:
+To use Github login, you need to create a Github OAuth client ID and client secret.
+You can do this by following these steps:  [Github OAuth Client ID](https://docs.github.com/en/developers/apps/building-oauth-apps/authorizing-oauth-apps)

 ## Authorization

 The `auth` middleware can also be used to require certain rights/permissions to access a route.